How Deep Is Your Love (Bee Gees song): Release and critical reception

-The song won Best Pop Performance by a Group at the 20th Grammy Awards which were held on 23 February 1978.
-The song also received a nomination for Best Original Song at the 35th Golden Globe awards held on 28 January 1978.
-The award went to "You Light Up My Life" by Joe Brooks.
-At the time of both award ceremonies, the song was still in the Top 10 on the Billboard Hot 100 chart.
+The song won Best Pop Performance by a Group at the 20th Grammy Awards on 23 February 1978.
+It was also nominated for Best Original Song at the 35th Golden Globe awards on 28 January 1978.
+The award went to Joe Brooks's "You Light Up My Life".
+During both award ceremonies, the song was in the Top 10 on the Billboard Hot 100 chart.

-Brian Wilson of the Beach Boys spoke positively of the song, stating, "I always liked the Bee Gees very much.
-'How Deep Is Your Love' is ... one that I think is really great ...
+Brian Wilson said of the song: "I always liked the Bee Gees very much.
+'How Deep Is Your Love' is [...] one that I think is really great [...]
 I turn the radio up a little bit when it comes on."

 1983 lawsuit

-In 1983, the Bee Gees were sued by a Chicago songwriter, Ronald Selle, who claimed that the Gibb brothers stole melodic material from one of his songs, "Let It End", and used it in "How Deep Is Your Love".
-At trial, the jury returned a finding for Selle.
-The Bee Gees attorney immediately asked for judgment notwithstanding the verdict.
-The basis for the motion was that Selle had failed to show, as was required by the law, that the Bee Gees had prior access to his song.
-Even Selle had admitted that he'd sent out his demo tape to only a few recording companies, none of whom did business with the Bee Gees.
-Selle also admitted that there were some similarities between his song and several Bee Gee compositions that predated his song by several years, as well as similarities with the Beatles song "From Me to You" written by John Lennon and Paul McCartney (under Lennon-McCartney).
-The federal judge ruled in favour of the Bee Gees.
-Selle appealed that ruling, but it was upheld by the appellate court, which agreed that Selle had not proven his case.
+In 1983, the Chicago songwriter Ronald Selle sued the Bee Gees, claiming that the Gibb brothers stole melodic material from his song "Let It End" and used it in "How Deep Is Your Love".
+The jury found for Selle.
+The Bee Gees' attorney immediately asked for judgment notwithstanding the verdict.
+The basis for the motion was that Selle had failed to show, as required by law, that the Bee Gees had access to his song.
+Selle had said that he had sent the demo tape to only a few recording companies, none of which did business with the Bee Gees.
+He also admitted that there were some similarities between his song and several Bee Gee songs that predated his song, as well as similarities to the Beatles song "From Me to You", by John Lennon and Paul McCartney (under Lennon-McCartney).
+The federal judge ruled in the Bee Gees' favour.
+Selle appealed, but the appellate court upheld the ruling, agreeing that Selle had not proven his case.